themichjam/themichjam/README.md

 ---

-> There are three types of lies -- lies, damn lies, and statistics. - _Benjamin Disraeli_
+> "There are three types of lies -- lies, damn lies, and statistics." - _Benjamin Disraeli_